Stouts/Stouts.deploy/README.md

 #### Usage

-Add `st.base` to your roles and set variables in your playbook file.
+Add `Stouts.base` to your roles and set variables in your playbook file.

 Example: